MahdiHosseinizade/alibaba-vue.js-project/README.md

 - Utilizes Vue 3's `<script setup>` SFCs for efficient and concise code.
 - Implements a  build tool, Vite, for faster development and optimized builds.
-- Provides a delightful developer experience with recommended IDE setup.

 ## Getting Started